jftuga/fstat/README.md

 # fstat

 `fstat` is useful when you need to obtain file names, sizes, and timestamps across multiple directories.
-You can also sort by timestamp, file size, and file name (both case-sensitive and case-insensitive).
+You can also sort the output by timestamp, file size, and file name (both case-sensitive and case-insensitive).

 The [Releases Page](https://github.com/jftuga/fstat/releases) contains binaries for Windows, MacOS, Linux and FreeBSD.